In this section of our short course on Python for Physics and Astronomy we take a short path to using Python easily.

 Keep in mind that Python itself is a programming language and system.
 It stands on its own, and it can be incorporated into other more complex, and potentially more useful interfaces.
 At a minimum you will need a text editor.
 With that you can read and write program files, and run them as a program either by having "python" read the file, or by making the file itself executable (on Linux and Mac).
 Most editors on these operating systems will be fine, but some are cumbersome for learning.
 Unless you happen to have the skill, avoid "vi" and even "emacs", two common editors of Unix-like systems like OSX and LInux, and use something with a lighter interface.
 The java-based "jedit" is free, easy to install, and has some helpful features.
 Since it is based on java, it runs on Mac, Windows and Linux with the same look and feel.
 You can obtain it from http://www.jedit.org/ and follow their installation instructions.

-The IDE "idle" is also very nice to start with, and recommended.
+The integrated development environment (IDE) "idle" is also very nice to start with, and recommended.
 It may be present after you install Python, so try the command "idle" in a terminal window and see what happens.
 There are said to be problems with its use of the Tkl library and the Mac OSX installed libraries, but they should be solved in the most recent releases of Python and OSX supplied by Enthought or Anaconda.

 Now widely used and with great potential, the Jupyter system has been under development for a decade and is mature.
 You can read about it and even preview its capabilities on the web.
 Keep in mind if you decide to start at that level, that the system is feature-filled, and that once you create content within the system it will require the system to use that content.
 That is, unlike a simple Python program, the notebooks created by Jupyter are truly bodies of work that include data and analysis.
-It can be very useful in a lab, for example.
+It can be very useful in a lab, for example, and for data documentation and exchange.

 The first step is to figure out how to start up Python on your computer after it is installed.
 In Linux you open a console and type "python" on the command line.
 You'll immediately see a prompt that looks like ">>" after which you can type Python code and see the results.